Anuradha T. K.: Career

 Unlike many of her classmates, she chose to stay in India to pursue her career.
-The first job was testing satellites at the Satellite Centre in Bangalore, and her boss was Prof U. R. Rao, who later served as the chairman of the agency from 1984 to 1994.
+The first job was testing satellites at the Satellite Centre in Bangalore, and her boss was Professor Udupi Ramachandra Rao, who later served as the chairman of the agency from 1984 to 1994.
 Anuradha developed electronic equipment for satellites.

-Anuradha TK is the senior-most woman officer who has worked in Indian Space Research Organization (ISRO) for 34 years.
+Anuradha TK was the senior-most woman officer at the Indian Space Research Organization (ISRO), where she worked for over 37 years.
 Anuradha is the role model at work.
 She always said “You don't get any special treatment because you're a woman, you're also not discriminated against because you're a woman.
 You're treated as an equal here."

 She said “I never liked subjects where I needed to remember a lot and science looked logical to me.
 I don't believe that Indian girls think science is not meant for them and I think math is their favorite subject."
 Her satellite project director has given her so many supports, unlike others who think that women and science don't gel.
 She has been a leading figure in several Indian space programs.

-Anuradha innovation is that she create a way to control the geo-synchronous satellites.
+Anuradha innovation is that she created a way to control the geo-synchronous satellites.
 Anuradha successfully maneuvered GSAT- 12 into its final orbit through complex operations executed from the control facility in Hassan.
 It was her Innovate that made GSAT-12 a success.
 Her method continues to be used today.
 For the first time, an all women team did the job at Hassan.
 As the project director, she oversaw the launch of the GSAT-9, GSAT-17 and GSAT-18 communication satellites.
 She served as Project Manager, Deputy Project Director and Associate Project Director for the Indian Remote Sensing and the Indian Regional Navigation Satellite System programs.
 Her speciality are systems which observe a satellite's performance once it is in space.